 Last But Not Least…

-On behalf of the entire Smashing team, we’d like to say thank you to each and every one involved in these projects — we see you!
-The communities in our web industry wouldn’t be able to learn so much and thrive if it wasn’t for your time, hard work and dedication.
-We all sincerely and truly appreciate each and every one of you. 🙏
+We’d like to say thank you to each and every one involved in these projects!
+The communities in our web industry wouldn’t be able to learn so much and thrive if it wasn’t for your hard work and dedication. 🙏

-And of course, if there’s a calendar that isn’t mentioned here, please do post it in comments section below.
+If you know of a calendar that isn’t mentioned here (or maybe you created one yourself?), please do post it in the comments section below — we’d love to help spread the word!